Skip to Content

 Lake Tahoe and Tahoe National Forest

-The lake was formed about two million years ago as part of the Lake Tahoe Basin, with the modern extent being shaped during the ice ages.
-Furthermore, it is known for the clarity of its water and the panorama of surrounding mountains on all sides.
-Lake Tahoe is a major tourist attraction in Nevada and California.
+The formation of Lake Tahoe dates back approximately two million years, evolving as part of the Lake Tahoe Basin and further shaped during the ice ages.
+Renowned for the clarity of its water and surrounded by panoramic views of mountains on all sides, Lake Tahoe stands as a major tourist attraction in both Nevada and California.

 lake tahoe